-Kyrgyzstan is called the Switzerland of Asia and is one of the best destinations for outdoor lovers.
+Kyrgyzstan is called the Switzerland of Asia and is one of my favourite countries in the world.
 With more than 80 mountain ranges, glittering high altitude lakes and superb hiking trails there are plenty of opportunities to plan a Kyrgyzstan itinerary full of exciting activities in nature.

 The mountains are never far away in Kyrgyzstan and you don’t need to be a professional hiker to enjoy them.
-There are many places that you can visit in Kyrgyzstan by car where you are surrounded by beautiful alpine meadows.
+There are many places to visit in Kyrgyzstan by car where you are surrounded by beautiful mountain peaks.

 Although nature is the major tourist draw in Kyrgyzstan, its culture is equally interesting.
-It’s nomadic past still defines the Kyrgyz identity today.
-In the summer pastures yurts and horses are central to the daily life of the Kyrgyz people.
+It’s nomadic past still defines the Kyrgyz identity.
+In the summer pastures, yurts and horses are central to daily life.

-Some of the cultural activities you can include in your Kyrgyzstan itinerary are horse back riding trips, sleeping in a yurt, trying fermented mare’s milk or watching an eagle hunting demonstration.
+Some of the cultural activities you can include in your Kyrgyzstan itinerary are sleeping in a yurt, trying fermented mare’s milk or watching an eagle hunting demonstration.

 With so many things to do in Kyrgyzstan the only difficulty in planning your Kyrgyzstan itinerary is your selection of places to visit.
 I hope that with my sample Kyrgyzstan itineraries I can help yte ou plan your own while making sure you don’t miss out on the countries highlights.